bobdenotter/many-eyes-of-making/Session recap/Divine Blood.md

 After they finish their drinks, the crew leaves Azaka behind as they head back towards the ship.
 They discuss their plans of what to do next, agreeing they'll sleep on the ship tonight, get some last supplies the following morning, send some letters and then be on their way.

 Back at the Heritage, Beck asks Galen for that explanation he promised.
 "You remember when you two met us?"
 Galen asks Beck and Petr, mentioning the bar they met in back in Gatherhold.
 He talks about how he and Rydia got into a fight with the Daask, a bunch of people died.
-"Before I really knew what was happening, the door opened and a bunch of Karrnathy soldiers walked in, along with this lady with a gold mask and a scythe."
+"Before I really knew what was happening, the door opened and a bunch of Karrnathi soldiers walked in, along with this lady with a gold mask and a scythe."
 She had her men collect the bodies, left coins behind for those collected and then walked out.
 "And no one else could remember what happened apart from Rydia and I."

 Bonzo asks if that just also happened in the bar, which Galen confirms.
 Petr also confirms that he does remember this happening at the bar tonight, whereas Rydia, Beck and Bonzo no longer recall this.
 "What did she want at the bar?"
 Bonzo asks, Galen saying she wanted the bodies as Beck wonders if this is a normal Karrnath thing, as they do seem to have a thing with the undead.
 Galen knows there are body collectors, but none of them dress up like that.
 He also recalls the Emerald Claw symbol, like Beck did earlier, except Beck no longer remembers this.

 "Karrnath has a thing about undead, the bodies thing is not unusual, but the thing she's coming all the way down here for this is weird.
 She also knew exactly who I was..."
 Galen goes on, Beck pointing out that the masks and the Sanguine Council does seem to connect to Galen.

 Seeing these Emerald Claw soldiers again sparks some memories for Galen.
-He recalls seeing these soldiers in a religious procession, together with his employer at the time, Lady Vedanthe.
+He recalls seeing these soldiers in a religious procession, together with his employer at the time, Lady Vidante.
 She explained they are a fanatic following of the Blood of Vol, a relatively common religion in Karrnath.
 It states that the blood of the living is sacred, that is your path to divinity.
 They see somebody who is undead as inherently not divine, but therefore a martyr, as they gave up their divinity to serve some purpose or another.

 Galen shares this with the others, which leaves Bonzo to wonder why they would come all the way out here.
 "Why at bars?"
 Galen points out people seem to die at bars, which the others find a somewhat questionable explanation.